snkas/ns3-basic-sim-intro/chapters/6_ns3_adding_your_own_module.md

 In the previous chapter you became accustomed to creating main files in the `scratch/` folder.
 Now, we are going to create a proper module instead.
+This module defines a very simple application, which binds itself on a UDP port, and then sends one packet to a destination IP address (+ UDP port).
+It writes to the console when it sends its one packet out, and whenever it receives a packet.

 ## Creating the module